peterloes/SmartAnimalTraps/README.md

 #### Drive electronics for light barries:

-Supported two low power light barriers, adjustable for different distances(size of animal).
+Supported two low power lightbarriers, adjustable for different distances(size of animal).
 10cm to tested 3.3meter Scattered light independently and invisible.

 Examples for light barriers: